WATCH: How Do You Use The Words "Nauseous" And "Nauseated"?

 People can become nauseous from seasickness and many other conditions that affect the stomach, such as motion sickness, morning sickness, carsickness, anxiety, or from the side effects of medications.
 People often feel nauseous due to something they ate.
 When you’re nauseous, the very thought of eating can make you even more nauseous.

-Nauseated means to become affected with nausea.
+Nauseated means “to become affected with nausea.”
 This is the traditional way to use the word nauseated.
-For example, if you were feeling sick to your stomach, you would say, “I’m feeling nauseated,” rather than “I’m feeling nauseous.”
-However, as explained above, this distinction has faded over time.
+For example, if you were feeling sick to your stomach, you would say, “I’m feeling nauseated.”

-Nauseated also means to create a feeling of nausea, as in “The experience nauseated him.”
+Nauseated (or when it’ s used in the past tense of the verb as nauseate) also means “to create a feeling of nausea,” as in “The experience nauseated him.”
 In this sense, nauseated is used to explain what the experience did to him: It made him feel sick.

-Strict grammarians may claim that nauseous describes something that creates a feeling of sickness or revulsion, and that nauseated means to feel ill.
+Well, strict grammarians may claim that nauseous describes something that creates a feeling of sickness or revulsion, and that nauseated means “to feel ill.”
 However, common usage actually reverses these two meanings, and the reversal has become so popular that many dictionaries now carry both meanings for both of these words, making them virtually interchangeable.

 So that means … you can use these words any way you please when it comes to feeling sick to your stomach.
 Phew, something about English made simple.